1111 State Street

 1926-1937 Springer-Gouckenour was located at this location.
 John Delzell was a partner and manager of this Sullivan Ind, firm.
 Previous to that John Delzell had owned a store in Palestine.

 1919-1925 G.P.
 Seitzinger Groceries and Cured Meat Market operated in this building.
 On June 11, 1919, George J. Sutter of Olney, a butcher with 30 years’ experience, purchased the meat market in the rear of G. P. Seitzinger’s grocery store and took possession.
+However, in June, 1920, the meat market was closed because of the ill health of George.
 On January 11, 1922 in the middle of winter, fresh strawberries were on display at the Seitzinger grocery store and cost one new peace dollar a box.
 In the fall of 1923 Seitzinger began remodeling and enlarging his grocery building.

 On December 23, 1925, G. P. Seitzinger sold his grocery stock, leased his building and left for Florida.
 Springer-Gouckenour Co of Sullivan took possession on January 1, 1926.